cloudbennett/cloudformation-aws-marketplace-saas-extras/csv-metering/README.md

 ![sc-02.png](sc-02.png)

 7. Using **customerIdentifier.csv** as a template, create a new CSV file using a text editor or Microsoft Excel.
-Save the file locally with the < customerIdentifier>.csv as the file name.
+Save the file locally, make a copy, and title it the customerIdentifier you obtained from the Subscribers DynamoDB table.

 ![sc-03.png](sc-03.png)